Tennessee beats No. 24 Nebraska 38-24 in Music City Bowl

 Nebraska: The Cornhuskers need a new quarterback before next season with Tanner Lee, a transfer from Tulane, and Patrick O'Brien, who redshirted as a freshman this season, the options.

 Tennessee: The Vols also will be looking for a new starter.
-Quinten Dormady backed up Dobbs this season, but freshman Justin Guarantano is a dual-threat quarterback.
+Quinten Dormady backed up Dobbs this season, but freshman Jarrett Guarantano is a dual-threat quarterback.

 ---